Nahnahchi/dark-shell/README.md

 # dark-shell
-A collection of tools for testing and debugging DARK SOULS - Prepare to Die Edition
+A command line tool for testing and debugging DARK SOULS - Prepare to Die Edition